 Gatekeepers (AKA executive assistants, receptionists, or office managers) are hyper-trained to keep cold callers at bay.
 They’re used to persistent SDRs and can smell a sales pitch from a mile away.

-Unfortunately, there’s no magical formula to get past the gatekeeper and pitch to your prospect – but there are some techniques that will boost your success rate.
+Unfortunately, there’s no magical formula to get past the gatekeeper on the phone and pitch to your prospect – but there are some techniques that will boost your success rate.

 Let’s jump right in and learn how to get past the gatekeeper like a pro.